profsmith89/ctps/_sources/chap12.md

 ## Sorting in Python

-As an example of how programming languages handle this generalization, consider the two functions built into Python:[^fn2]
+As an example of how programming languages handle this generalization, consider the two functions built into Python:[^fn3]

-* The `list` class contains a `sort` method that sorts a list object in place.
+* The `list` class contains a `sort` method that sorts a list object *in place*.
 The original contents of the list are replaced with the sorted contents.
-* The built-in function `sorted` takes an object of an iterable type (e.g., a sequence or a dictionary) and returns a new sorted list.
+* The built-in function `sorted` takes an object of an iterable type (e.g., a sequence or a dictionary) and *returns a new sorted list*.
 The original object is left unchanged.

 Let's build ourselves a few unsorted lists so that we can play with these functions.
 We'll use the lists `a`, `c`, and `w` below throughout the rest of this chapter.